csat1763/DistributedSystems2018Project4/README.md

 3. Determine the cost-performance trade-off

 ## Code
 The code can be found in the *Code* folder.
+Before running the code enter your credentials in file...

+	$ credentials.json

 To execute the code do the following...

      $ ./main.sh